CourtneyMarsh/CourtneyMarsh/README.md

 ### About Me 🤓

-Passionate about devloping easier, more effective ways to enhance the human experience.
+Passionate about developing easier, more effective ways to enhance the human experience.

 ### Knowledge 🧠